Trump says COVID-19 vaccine could arrive in ‘three weeks, four weeks’

 President Trump told voters at the event in Philadelphia at the National Constitution Center that the previous administration would have taken years to produce a vaccine for the pandemic.

 “Could be three weeks, four weeks,” he told ABC’s George Stephanopoulos.
+“We think we have it.”

 The president was defensive on his handling of the coronavirus pandemic, saying he shut the country down early compared to others who were downplaying the virus.